-NEW Edition coming soon!!!
-A revised and expanded edition of The Crescent and The Compass will be released at the end of April.
+NEW revised and expanded edition of The Crescent and The Compass now available!

 “… a brilliant exposition on a neglected topic.
 The history and connections Millar elucidates [in The Crescent and The Compass] are not only crucial for an accurate understanding of Islam and Freemasonry today but … [also] the darker side of the story: anti-Masonry, conspiracies, and violent reactionaries. …extremely interesting, and filled with new insights.
 We should all take notice” — Greg Kaminsky, Occult of Personality podcast.

 From the middle of the 19th century, Islam and Freemasonry came to be connected in strange but significant ways that, ultimately, helped shape the world we are living in today.
 Prominent Muslims that were Freemasons, at least for a period include: